-The Texas real estate power of attorney document is one that can be completed to enable a real estate agent to act on behalf of a homeowner or buyer.
-The powers granted to the agent, or attorney-in-fact, can include selling, purchasing, managing, and refinancing real estate.
-The term of the arrangement can be defined in one of three (3) ways; durable (terminate upon revocation or on defined date), durable (terminate upon revocation or death of principal), or non-durable (terminate upon the incapacitation of the principal).
-Once the document has been completed and the role of each party has been clearly defined, the principal and agent can sign the agreement in the presence of a notary public placing it into effect.
+A Texas real estate power of attorney document can be completed to enable a real estate agent to act on behalf of a homeowner or buyer.
+The powers granted to the agent, or attorney-in-fact can include selling, purchasing, managing, and refinancing real estate.
+The term of the arrangement can be defined in one of three ways: durable (terminate upon revocation or on defined date), durable (terminate upon revocation or death of principal), or non-durable (terminate upon the incapacitation of the principal).
+Once the document has been completed and the role of each party has been clearly defined, the principal and agent can sign the agreement in the presence of a notary public, placing it into effect.

 Adobe PDF | Microsoft Word (.docx)